 Oman has a kind of harsh natural beauty which takes some getting used to.
 Mountain ranges can be found in the north and south, while the middle of the country is largely flat desert.
 Most of the country is dry, with the exception of the mountain range around Salalah, which receives considerable moisture in the summer due to the khareef.

 Oman is a geologist’s paradise.
-Different layers,
+Different layers, representing millions of years of deposition, erosion and compression are clearly visible. |

 No comments: